 7. Youtube is a modern day soap opera.

 All YouTube guys think they are really important, and their life is the bomb.
-They believe the whole world must know what they eat every day because they are special and give so much ”knowledge” for ”free”.
-Like I am supposed to care what those Internet money whores put in their bodies.
+They believe that the whole world must know what they eat every day because they are special and give so much ”knowledge” for ”free”.
+Like I am supposed to care what those Internet money whores put in their bodies…

 This prima donna behavior has produced millions of shallow vlog videos in which spoiled online millionaires rub each other’s dicks and dance in their mansions.
 Good for them, I guess.
 But fuck them nevertheless.